 - Maximillian Galactica, from the third case of Phoenix Wright: Ace Attorney: Justice For All wears pink, constantly says "fabulous", and calls Phoenix "sweetie".
 Although early in the case it's discovered that he proposed to a girl.

 - Miles Edgeworth from the same series, who reacts with nothing short of genuine repulsion when his coworker observes how popular he is with women, and is completely immune to the beautiful Dahlia, who almost every other male in the game instantly goes crazy for.
 (The Ho Yay Miles has with Phoenix doesn't help either.)
+There's also his effeminate attire: A magenta suit and a Classy Cravat.
 Despite this, he's never shown to be interested in men, and nothing about his sexuality is mentioned at all.